Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 For forex trading, you’ll enjoy tight spreads from 0.5 points and FX margins from 5%.
 You can also trade 84 different global FX pairs.
 City Index also offers knockout options that allow you trade at higher leverage, while taking limited risk.

-There is also a low minimum deposit of $150 and no withdrawal fees.
-However, a minimum deposit of $250 is required if the funding is done via credit or debit cards and a 2% deposit fee will be charged.
+There is also a low minimum deposit of S$150 and no withdrawal fees.
+However, a minimum deposit of S$250 is required if the funding is done via credit or debit cards and a 2% deposit fee will be charged.

-If you’re an accredited investor, you can get $150 cash upon approval of Accredited Investor status with City Index.
+If you’re an accredited investor, you can get S$150 cash upon approval of Accredited Investor status with City Index.

 Best for variety of forex pairs and good customer service: CMC Markets

-While you can use MetaTrader 4 on CMC, CMC also has their own proprietary platform, Next Generation, that can easily be tailored to suit your trading needs.
+While you can use MetaTrader 4 on CMC Markets, the company also has its own proprietary platform called Next Generation that can easily be tailored to suit your trading needs.
 It also offers news in-built into the platform as well as other risk management functions.